balenaltd/handbook/Architecture-Calls.md

 * 1.8 is tested and well covered, we’ll test lower than that
 * Discussed having a UI checkbox where users can opt out automatic updates to their hostOS/supervisor devices.
 Should free users have this option unavailable/greyed out?
 This is for 1.x -> 1.x , 2.x -> 2.x updates
 * Actions[a] (@imrehg)
-   * Test 1.x devices (pre 1.8), check if everything works with registry v2
+  * Test 1.x devices (pre resinOS 1.8.0, ideally 1.2.0), check if everything works with registry v2; write up test results
-   * We can then lower the version limits in the API
+  * We can then lower the version limits in the API (lowering the resinOS version check, keeping the supervisor check in place
-   * Add UI option to allow paid users opt out from OS/supervisor updates
+  * Add UI option to allow paid users opt out from OS/supervisor updates to the Fleet Updates Plan spec and bring it to a product call
+  * Update resinOS supervisor version according to some agreed plan
+  * Milestone: no resinOS version below that agreed cut-off point for registry v2; all other supervisors are updated to newer supervisor

 Discuss multi container deltas